oss-slu/bubble_scan/README.md

 ```bash
 cd ServerCode\application
 ```
-## Open two terminals and run the two servers using the commands below
+## Open a terminal and run the servers using the commands below
 # Flask Application Setup Guide

 This guide provides step-by-step instructions for setting up a Flask application within a virtual environment.
 This ensures that your project dependencies are managed efficiently without affecting other Python projects.